bkuschak/radiation/counter/README.md

 ![Daily Radiation Plot](/counter/daily_radiation_070322.jpg?raw=true "Daily Radiation Plot")

-Setup:
+### COMPONENTS
 - Theremino PMT adapter
 - PMT + scintillator: Scionix 38B57/1.5M + 38x38mm NaI(Tl)
 - USB audio device that comes with Theremino
 - Beaglebone Black

 The ALSA utility program 'arecord' is used to grab raw samples.
 A simple program then filters them and logs the data.
+A script generates plots periodically and uploads them to a website.

-The code uses only 2% CPU on a RasPi and a bit less on a Beaglebone.
+The code uses only 2% CPU on an old RasPi or Beaglebone.

 -----
-INSTALLATION
+### INSTALLATION

-Install ncftp if necessary:
+Install prerequisites:

 	apt-get update
-	apt-get install ncftp
+	apt-get install alsa-utils gnuplot ncftp

 Create a file called login.txt that contains you FTP login credentials, like this: